decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 We use [TypeScript (.tsx)](https://www.typescriptlang.org/docs/handbook/jsx.html) to create our scenes.

 TypeScript is a superset of JavaScript, so if you're familiar with JavaScript you'll find it's almost the same, but TypeScript allows you to employ object-oriented programming and type declarations.
-Features like autocomplete and type-checking speed up development times and allow for the creation of a solid codebase.
+Features like autocomplete and type-checking speed up development times and allow for the creation of a more solid codebase.
 These features are all key components to a positive developer experience.

 <!--
 See [TypeScript tips]({{ site.baseurl }}{% post_url /development-guide/2018-01-08-typescript-tips %}) for best practices and recommendations for writing Decentraland scenes using TypeScript.